dineshkoilada/dsa/patterns/23_inplace_manipulation_linkedlist/README.md

 ## 📚 Key Takeaways

-1. In-place manipulation is about **modifying the pointers** of a linked list without using extra data structures.
+1. In-place manipulation is about modifying the pointers of a linked list without using extra data structures.
-2. Always be careful with **edge cases** like empty lists and single nodes.
+2. Always be careful with edge cases like empty lists and single nodes.
-3. When manipulating pointers, be sure to **save next references** before modifying them to avoid losing parts of the list.
+3. When manipulating pointers, be sure to save next references before modifying them to avoid losing parts of the list.
 4. Use multiple pointers (prev, current, next) to keep track of nodes during manipulation.
-5. This pattern excels when there are **space constraints** or when efficiency is paramount.
+5. This pattern excels when there are space constraints or when efficiency is paramount.

 ---

-Next, lets dive deep into **K-way merge**.
+Next, let's dive deep into **K-way merge** for efficiently merging multiple sorted lists!